 - A. Table of Uses Summary.
 Table 15.02-1 sets forth the uses allowed within all Residential zoning districts except for the R-2 District (See Section XVI of this resolution).
 The abbreviations used in the table are described as follows: - 1.
-Permitted Uses - a.
+Principal Permitted Uses - a.
 A "P" in the cell indicates that a use is allowed by right in the respective zoning district.
 Permitted uses are subject to all other applicable regulations of this Resolution. - b.
 Permitted uses are approved administratively by the Zoning Inspector through the zoning certificate procedure (see Section XI Zoning Permit) unless otherwise indicated. - 2.
-Conditional Uses - a.
+Principal Conditional Uses - a.
 A "C" in the cell indicates that a use may be permitted if approved through the conditional use review process (see Section XIII, Conditional Use Permit). - b.
 Conditional uses are reviewed by the Board of Zoning Appeals. - 3.
 Accessory Uses - a.
 An "A" in the cell indicates that a use is allowed by right in the respective zoning district. - b.
-Such uses shall be permitted as a subordinate building or use when it is clearly incidental to and located on the same lot as the principal building or use.
+Such uses shall be permitted as a subordinate building or use when it is clearly incidental and secondary to the main uses of buildings and land and located on the same lot as the principal building or use.